saatvikgulati/mastek-local-stack/README.md

 Usage Example:
   * To run the file, use the command `python dod-stack.py` or `python3 dod-stack.py` or `dod-stack.py` if alias is set.
-  * When prompted, enter the env you want to ssh to (prp1, prd1, or dev2).
+  * When prompted, enter the env you want to ssh to (prp1, dev1, dev2).